AlexMaggioni/Momentum_Project/README.md

 ```

 ### Visualizations

 The project generates visualizations to illustrate learning progress and model performance, including loss curves and accuracy trends.
-These are saved in the visualisation/ directory.
+These are saved in the `visualisation/` directory.

-### File Descriptions
+## File Descriptions

-README.md: Overview and guide for the project.
+- `README.md`: Overview and guide for the project.
-requirements.txt: Lists dependencies.
+- `requirements.txt`: Lists dependencies.
-src/: Source code, including:
+- `src/`: Source code, including:
-Jupyter Notebooks for exploratory analysis and testing.
+  - Jupyter Notebooks for exploratory analysis and testing.
-train_pipeline.py: Centralized training and evaluation script.
+  - `train_pipeline.py`: Centralized training and evaluation script.
-utils.py: Visualization utilities.
+  - `utils.py`: Visualization utilities.
-components/: Core ML components (data loaders, model definitions, training logic).
+  - `components/`: Core ML components (data loaders, model definitions, training logic).

-Reflections and Future Directions
+## Reflections and Future Directions

 Acknowledging the advancements in semi-supervised learning, particularly through state-of-the-art contrastive autoencoders like SimCLR, I recognize the potential for achieving superior performance with such approaches.
 However, due to time constraints and the limitations of my computing resources (I have a modest laptop, haha), I opted for simpler techniques in this project.

-Looking ahead, an intriguing direction for label-free classification would involve leveraging methodologies akin to those described in the SCAN paper (Learning to Classify Images without Labels).
+Looking ahead, an intriguing direction for label-free classification would involve leveraging methodologies akin to those described in the SCAN paper ([Learning to Classify Images without Labels](https://arxiv.org/abs/2005.12320)).
 This approach suggests performing clustering on the latent representations derived from the autoencoder, using these clusters as proxy labels for training a classifier.
 Such a strategy holds promise for further reducing reliance on labeled data, aligning with the principles of unsupervised or self-supervised learning paradigms.
 Exploring these avenues could offer fascinating insights into efficient model training in label-scarce environments.